-Infection is a common sources of morbidity after cystectomy.^{2,15,16} In this study, there was no association between the prophylactic antimicrobial regimen used and post-operative infections.
-Infection (SSI or UTI) occurred in 32.7% of patients, which is comparable to other institutions.^{4,7,21-23} Amongst patients with infection, there was a high rate of associated sepsis (48.5%) and hospital readmission (33.3%).^{4,7,22} Possible reasons why infections are high include: insufficient antimicrobial coverage, duration, or timing, decreased susceptibility of bacteria to some antimicrobials, frequent presence of fungi, and a high number of patient and procedure specific risk factors.
+Infection is a common sources of morbidity after cystectomy.^{2,15,16} In this study, there was no association between the prophylactic antimicrobial regimen used and postoperative infections.
+Infection (SSI or UTI) occurred in 32.7% of patients, which is comparable to other institutions.^{4,7,21-23} Among patients with infection, there was a high rate of associated sepsis (48.5%) and hospital re-admission (33.3%).^{4,7,22} Possible reasons for high infection rate include: insufficient antimicrobial coverage, duration, or timing; decreased susceptibility of bacteria to some antimicrobials; frequent presence of fungi; and a high number of patient- and procedure-specific risk factors.